 Chick-fil-A offers free food for a year if you can solve this crime

-A Georgia Chick-fil-A restaurant is pleading with the public for information concerning the theft of one of their catering vans.
-And in return, Chick-fil-A is offering something chicken sandwich enthusiasts can get behind – free Chick-fil-A for a year.
+The Georgia Chick-fil-A restaurant originally pleaded with the public for information concerning the theft of one of their catering vans on Nov.
+10. In return, the restaurant was offering something all chicken-sandwich enthusiasts can get behind: free Chick-fil-A for a year.

-The chain said the crime was committed Sunday around 9:45 p.m. at the parking lot of a Chick-fil-A in Cartersville at Cherokee Place, according to their Facebook page detailing the event.
+The chain said the crime was committed on Nov.
+5 around 9:45 p.m. at the parking lot of a Chick-fil-A in Cartersville at Cherokee Place, according to a Facebook page detailing the incident.

 MAN CONS CHICK-FIL-A CASHIER IN GEORGIA, WALKS AWAY WITH CASH, FREE FOOD

-Note: UPDATE: The Chick-fil-A in Cartersville, Ga., says the case has been solved, though "details of the reward will remain anonymous to protect identities."